MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-filling-shapes-with-a-gradient-brush-use.md

 ---
-Description: 'You can use a gradient brush to fill a shape with a gradually changing color.' ms.assetid: 'e37b4c3a-b753-483a-990f-da3bcc70acf5'
+Description: You can use a gradient brush to fill a shape with a gradually changing color. ms.assetid: e37b4c3a-b753-483a-990f-da3bcc70acf5
-title: Filling Shapes with a Gradient Brush
+title: Filling Shapes with a Gradient Brush ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Filling Shapes with a Gradient Brush